 Each bedroom also includes a ceiling fan.
 Two other unique features in the house include a landing upstairs as well as an upstairs porch on the back of the house.

-Modern amenities include heat and central air conditioning, free wifi, and five off-street parking spaces, including use of a garage.
+Modern amenities include heat and central air conditioning, free wifi, and five off-street free private parking spaces, including use of a garage.
 Additional parking is available for special events.

 The new Gettysburg Bed and Breakfast is conveniently located two blocks from Lincoln Square and downtown Gettysburg.
 You can park your car and walk to restaurants, museums and unique boutique shops.